 POP QUIZ: What vegetable fights cancer, reduces inflammation, reduces cholesterol and contains massive amounts of Folic Acid, Vitamin A, C, Potassium, Folate, Iron and Fiber?
 HINT: It tastes even better with bacon.

 Yes, my friends, the answer is the neglected Brussels sprout.
 The health benefits of Brussels can be found here and here.

 - Bring a pot of salted water to a boil and cook whole wheat penne according to package instructions.
 Reserve ½ c hot pasta cooking water before draining

-- Simmer with a lid (to steam for 8-10 minutes until Brussels are cooked.
+- Simmer with a lid to steam, about 8-10 minutes, or until Brussels are cooked.